-- O/D OFF lamp is illuminated. - Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
-Examples: heavy city traffic where continuous shifting in and out of overdrive occurs, hilly terrain, heavy loads, trailer towing and when engine braking is required. - To return to O/D (overdrive mode), press the transmission control switch.
+- This position allows for all forward gears except overdrive. - O/D OFF lamp is illuminated. - Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
+Examples: heavy city traffic where continuous shifting in and out of overdrive occurs, hilly terrain, heavy loads, trailer towing and when engine braking is required.

+- To return to O/D (overdrive mode), press the transmission control switch.
 The O/D OFF lamp will not be illuminated. - O/D (Overdrive) is automatically returned each time the key is turned off.